martinnyemba/AirBnB_clone/web_static/README.md

 - Box properties in CSS

 ## Learning Objectives
-By completing this project, you will gain knowledge and skills in the following areas:
+By completing this project, i will will gain knowledge and skills in the following areas:
 - Understanding HTML and CSS fundamentals
 - Creating HTML pages and applying basic styling
 - Manipulating the Document Object Model (DOM)